- 1 Purpose

 Enrich performance management reviews, with all appropriate progression documentation, are required to be completed by 30 April.
 Applications for position progression will not be accepted after that date.

 In cases where only one position is needed at the higher level and there is more than one eligible Employee, the work area may conduct a confined recruitment process open to those within that job stream to determine which Employee is recommended to move to the higher level.

 4.3 Evaluation process

-The Executive Director (Human Resources) will nominate a representative of Human Resources to whom applications for PEPP are referred.
-The Human Resources representative will allocate two trained evaluators to conduct an evaluation of the position.
+The Chief People Officer will nominate a representative of the People Portfolio to whom applications for PEPP are referred.
+The People Portfolio representative will allocate two trained evaluators to conduct an evaluation of the position.

 A review of the classification level of an Employee's position will: